 It is a flour made from finely ground blanched, which gives it a finer texture compared to almond meal, which is made from almonds with the skins intact and has a coarser texture.

 Almond flour is widely used in baking and cooking, especially in gluten-free and grain-free recipes.
-It boasts a nutty flavor, moist texture, and adds richness to dishes.
+It boasts a nutty flavor, moist texture, and adds richness, especially in dessert recipes and comes in handy for fall baking.

 Can I substitute almond flour for regular flour in recipes?

-Because of its texture, baked goods with almond flour are denser and moister, so you might need to alter the recipe.
+Because of its texture, baked goods with almond flour are denser and moister, like the almond flour chocolate cake, so you might need to alter the recipe.
 And because almond flour tastes nutty, it can affect the taste compared to regular flour.

 Want To Save This Recipe?